ntnhut/LeetSolve/docs/source/Two_Pointers/08_TP_141_Linked_List_Cycle_int.md

 This approach optimizes the computation by leveraging the hash map to efficiently detect cycles in the linked list without requiring additional space proportional to the length of the list.

 ### Complexity
-This solution has a time complexity of `O(N)`, where `N` is the number of nodes in the linked list.
-In the worst case, it needs to traverse the entire linked list to detect a cycle.
-The space complexity is also `O(N)` because, in the worst case, it stores `N` nodes in the hash map.

 * Runtime: `O(N)`, where `N` is the length of the linked list.
 * Extra space: `O(N)`.